vlehtola/slam-course/README.md

      #### For exercise C

-	b.
+	a.
 Visualize the ros topics in rviz window

-	c.
+	b.
 If you wish to directly interact with rostopics, go to the separate terminal and link it with `rpcnc` running container via `docker exec -it <id> bash`

-	e.
+	c.
 Exit the container when finished, and write `make clean` while inside folder `RPCN_PART_C` to delete the container

 	d.
-Refer to assignment section for more details
+Refer to the assignment section for more details